cloudpedagogy/cloudpedagogy-course-engine/docs/END_USER_INSTRUCTIONS.md

 ## 10. Versioning Notes

-v1.0 focuses on stability, reproducibility, and clarity
+v1.0–v1.1 focus on stability, reproducibility, and clarity

+From v1.1, optional capability mapping metadata can be declared in course.yml.
+This metadata is informational and not enforced.

-Capability-Driven Development metadata is conceptual context, not yet required
+Capability-Driven Development (CDD) concepts provide design context but are not mandatory.

 Future versions may add: